 Peer to Peer Architecture – Part 1

 The server of the organization is the central server.
-These systems are also known as Centralized systems.
+These systems are also known as centralized systems.

-- Third, let’s say you start creating content on social media, you have a pretty solid following on it, you spend 100+ hours a week to put out the best content ever and have worked years to reach this point of success.
-But then one fine day, out of the blue, the organization pokes you and says.
-Hey!!
+- Third, let’s say you start creating content on social media.
+You have built a pretty solid following on it, you spend 100+ hours a week to put out the best content ever, and you have worked years to reach this point of success.
+Then one fine day, out of the blue, the organization pokes you and says, “Hey!!
 Good job, but, aaaaa… for some reason, which we can’t talk about, we have to let your data go.
-We just don’t like your content.
-Shift + Del and whoosh… all your data disappears like a Genie.
-What are you gonna do next?
-If you are already a content creator or is active on social media, this happens all the time, you know that.
+We just don’t like your content.”
+Shift + Del and whoosh… all your data disappears like a ghost when sprinkled holy water.
+What are you going to do next?
+If you are already a content creator or are active on social media, this happens all the time, and you know that.

-Fortunately, P2P networks are resilient to all these scenarios, due to their design.
-They have a Decentralized architecture.
+Fortunately, P2P networks are resilient to all these scenarios due to their design.
+They have a decentralized architecture.

 Though I’ve nothing against any of the corporations :) They’ve made our lives really easy.
 It’s just I am making you aware of all the possible scenarios out there.

-Imagine this, you have finally returned home from a trekking tour.
-Having visited all the seven continents around the world, it couldn’t be more beautiful & emotionally satisfying.
+Here is another use case where a peer-to-peer network rocks!!
+Imagine you’ve finally returned home from a trekking tour after visiting all seven continents around the world.
+Things couldn’t seem more beautiful and emotionally satisfying.

-But how do you really plan to share the data, which is in several gigabytes, with your friends?
+But how do you really plan to share the data, which is several gigabytes, with your friends?

-With P2P Peer to peer file sharing, we can easily share all the content with your friends with a minimum, almost no costs & fuss.
+Hey, why don’t we use peer-to-peer file sharing?
+That would be awesome.
+With P2P peer-to-peer file sharing, we can easily share all the content with friends with minimal costs and fuss.